esr360/Kayzen-GS/README.md

 ###### Magic Columns

-> When creating a Magic Column you must set the *$namespace* variable to match your semantic class name.
+> You must set the *$namespace* variable to match your semantic class name.

 ```css
 .portfolio-item {